 data to see how many of our members receive certain services, such as childhood immunizations, mammograms, and other preventive health services.
 All these measurements are used so that we can assess how well we are doing in providing quality

-Your personal information covers a number of elements that all have one thing in common: they are all unique to you, they can be used to identify you.
+Your personal information covers a number of elements that all have one thing in common: they are all unique to you and, either on their own or in combination, can be used to identify you.
 This means that any files containing information that includes such things as your name, address,

 The files that a managed care organization collects or maintains are not

 things such as medical charts or records, but do include things such as the claims we have received and paid for the services provided to you, or the health care

 premiums that you or your company have paid.
 Whether the protected health information we have is considered health information or not—we only use the information we have in our files within our company and with our contracted providers, vendors and agents for the purposes of your health care insurance.